 First mainland China bank acquisition of a US bank

-We represented Industrial and Commercial Bank of China Limited ("ICBC"), the largest bank in the world in terms of total market capitalization, customer deposits and net profit, in the acquisition of an 80 percent interest in The Bank of East Asia (USA) National Association.
-The transaction, which marked the first-ever acquisition of a US bank by a mainland China bank, was featured as one of the "Most Innovative M&A Transactions in the United States" by The Financial Times (2012).
-In 2012, the transaction also received an "M&A Deal of the Year Award" by The M&A Advisor and Asian-MENA Counsel and was named "Outbound M&A Deal of the Year" by China Business Law Journal.
+We represented Industrial and Commercial Bank of China Limited ("ICBC"), the largest bank in the world in terms of total market capitalization, customer deposits and net profit, in the acquisition of an 80% interest in The Bank of East Asia (USA) National Association.
+The transaction, which marked the first-ever acquisition of a US bank by a mainland China bank, was featured as one of the "Most Innovative M&A Transactions in the United States" by The Financial Times and also received an "M&A Deal of the Year Award" by both The M&A Advisor and Asian-MENA Counsel.
+It was also named "Outbound M&A Deal of the Year" by China Business Law Journal.

 ICBC acquisition of stake in Standard Bank